ultimate271/notes/sanderson/mistbornTFE02.07.md

 Vin nodded.
 Some of the mugs in Camon’s lair had been pewter.

+#### About those who burn Pewter, called thugs, and the duality of the metals
 “All right,” Kelsier said.
 “Extinguish the pewter and let’s move on to another metal.”